The Word Is Not The Thing

 Logo & Icon

-Mavenmob is the work of Jaiyan Khosa, an indie game developer from Canada who makes games that are a little bit different.
-Games for going into things like love, death, fear, time, thought, security, comparison, ambition, belief, attachment, pleasure, pain, sorrow, and authority.
-Games for exploring the human condition.
-Inspired by J. Krishnamurti's message, he loves seeing if games can awaken intelligence in fun, interactive and meaningful ways.
+Mavenmob is the work of Jaiyan Khosa, an indie game developer from Canada who loves exploring the human condition through video games.
+He makes games for going into things like love, death, fear, time, thought, security, comparison, ambition, belief, attachment, pleasure, pain, sorrow, and authority.
+Overall, he's inspired by J. Krishnamurti's message and loves seeing if games can awaken intelligence in fun, interactive and meaningful ways.

 More information on Mavenmob, our logo & relevant media is available here.